-A public hearing/information session was held under Sections 40(a) and 47(G) of the Local Government Act 1993 on 22 July 2020 because community and Crown land in this Plan was required to be categorised or recategorised, or it is Crown land that is assigned multiple categories.
+A public hearing / information session was held under Sections 40(a) and 47(G) of the Local Government Act 1993 because community and Crown land in this Plan was required to be either categorised or recategorised.
+Submissions to the public hearing about the proposed categorisations and recategorisations are in a separate public hearing report in Appendix F.